dprada/Aqua/doc/source/source_ms/tutorial.rst

 Loading
 +++++++

-A system can be loaded from a file (pdb,gro or psf) or downloaded from the Protein Data Bank.
+A system can be downloaded from the Protein Data Bank.

 .. sourcecode:: ipython